microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-05.md

     * Appropriate buttons for navigation, editing/viewing, etc.
     * Connect the above components so that the custom properties in the provided navigation system directs the user to the correct page.

+- Thre is an example of how the app might start to look in the resources zip file: /resources/BasePowerApp/TailspinToys_PowerApp_Example,JPG

 ## Success Criteria

 To complete this challenge successfully, you should be able to:
-- Demonstrate a working app to your coach that reads data from the Dataverse and fulfills the above requirements as well as in the solution in your team's development environment.
+- Demonstrate a working app to your coach that uses data from the Dataverse tables and fulfills the above requirements as well as in the solution in your team's development environment.

 ## Learning Resources